CarlKho-Minerva/CP-PHASE4_Subvocalization_25TPE/docs/assignment/09_executive_summary.md

 **AlterEgo's Alter Ego**: Attempting to replicate MIT Media Lab's silent speech interface for **$30** instead of **$1,200+**.

 This project investigated the feasibility of word-level subvocalization classification using a single AD8232 cardiac sensor adapted for sEMG.
-Through rigorous experimentation across 6 machine learning strategies and 5 motor intensity levels, we discovered that **4-class word discrimination is not achievable with single-channel hardware**, but **binary activation detection (72.64%) is viable**—enabling a pivot to a "Biological Clicker" product.
+Through rigorous experimentation across 6 machine learning strategies and 5 motor intensity levels, I discovered that **classification is not achievable with single-channel hardware**—multi-class (4 words) performed at chance level, and binary classification (WORD vs REST) collapsed to majority-class prediction.

 ---